 How to Perform Analysis & Recover SQL Server Master Database?

 There are many situations where the SQL databases can be inoperative or corrupted and hence can be inaccessible as well.
-In such situation, some external utility is supposed to be used for recovering the data items from SQL databases.
+In such a situation, some external utility needs to use for recovering the data items from SQL databases.
 SQL Server Manager can be an optimum software solution for managing the SQL Server database recovery operation.
-It not only helps in recovering corrupted data, but also recovers deleted data elements from the SQL databases which are highly required for investigation.
-This software has an added advantage of being a comprehensive product for recovering databases to SQL databases on the server or recovering them as SQL compatible scripts.
-Thus, the databases can be then analyzed on investigators workstations by recreating the databases and environment.
+It not only helps in recovering corrupted data but also recovers deleted data elements from the SQL databases which are highly required for investigation.
+This software has the added advantage of being a comprehensive product for recovering databases to SQL databases on the server or recovering them as SQL compatible scripts.
+Thus, the databases can be then analyzed on investigators’ workstations by recreating the databases and environment.
 SQL Server Database Manager Application can be utilized in order to recover the corrupted or inaccessible SQL databases.

 - Click “Open” in order to add the SQL database.